cmunozdev/Webscout/docs/openai-api-server.md

     "type": "invalid_request_error",
     "param": "model",
     "code": "model_not_found",
-    "footer": "If you believe this is a bug, please pull an issue at https://github.com/OEvortex/Webscout."
+    "footer": "If you believe this is a bug, please file an issue at https://github.com/OEvortex/Webscout."
   }
 }
 ```